• Skip to primary navigation

 peanut butter pumpkin dog treats ingredients and stacks of the treats.

-Even though it’s known as a fall flavor, these pumpkin peanut butter dog treats are perfect all year long.
-Your furry friend is going to love them – and they are so good for them you’ll enjoy giving them more of these homemade treats.
+These homemade pumpkin peanut butter dog treats are great for your dog and taste so good they will be begging for more!
+Even though pumpkin is known as a fall flavor, they are perfect all year long.
+Your furry friend is going to love them.
+And they are so good for them, you’ll enjoy giving them these yummy treats.

 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.